First Input Delay (FID) measures the delay between a user’s first interaction and the moment the browser can respond.

 On the other hand, FID calculates the delay for each specific case.

 TTI is the time it takes for a page to become fully interactive.
 A page becomes fully interactive when it responds to user input in less than 50ms and event handlers are registered for most visible page elements.
+Like TBT, TTI is also primarily a lab metric.

 Again, FID is a great companion here.